clojurewerkz/neocons.docs/articles/getting_started.md

 ## What version of Neocons does this guide cover?

-This guide covers Neocons 1.0.x.
+This guide covers Neocons 1.0.0-rc1 and 1.0.x releases.

 ## Neocons Overview